Skip to main content Skip to search Skip to main navigation

 PROTECTIVE CLOTHING (PSA) - WHICH STANDARDS ARE IMPORTANT?

-EN 13034-6 - Protective clothing against liquid chemicals - Type 6
+• EN 1073-2 – Protective clothing against radioactive contamination.

-What does Multinorm mean?
+What does multi-standard protection mean?

 In the field of protective clothing and PPE, one comes across the term "multi-standard protection" again and again.
 Multi-standard protection always complies with several standards that deal with working in hazardous or extreme conditions.